aryavaziri/aryavaziri/README.md

 ![CDNJS](https://img.shields.io/badge/Firebase-FFCA28?style=&logo=firebase&logoColor=black)
 ![CDNJS](https://img.shields.io/badge/PostgreSQL-4169E1?style=&logo=postgresql&logoColor=white)

-- 💞️ I’m looking to collaborate on project which I can share my experiences specially in robotics and ditigal design to improve my skills and learn new things.
+-  I’m interested in learning.
+Designing is my other interest.
+I used to work in industrial automation and machatronic fields specially in textile industry.
+You can see some of my projects here www.aaryaa.ir/projects.html

-- 📫 If you're interested I can be reachable at arya.vaziri@gmail.com
+-  I’m looking to collaborate on project which I can share my experiences specially in robotics and ditigal design to improve my skills and learn new things.

 <!---
 aryavaziri/aryavaziri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.